letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 1/README.md

 ---

-Now let's use the client to issue custom commands to the auth service.
+Now let's use the client to issue custom requests to the auth service.

 To see the commands available run `./target/debug/client help`

-Then try sining up a new user, sining in, and signing out.
+Then try signing up a new user, signing in, and signing out.